Zakat Calculator

 3. Include Other Wealth Sources:

-• – Cash: Enter all cash in hand, bank savings, and other liquid assets have for almost a year.
+• – Cash: Enter all cash in hand, bank savings, and other liquid assets you have had for almost a year.

 4. Exclude Debts and Liabilities: